OpenLinkSoftware/Assistants/data-twinger-config-prose-edition.md

                 }
         ```
 - **Predefined Prompts and Query for How-To Oriented Exploration:**
+    - **Hints:**
+        - **Hyperlink-Based Identifiers:**
+            - You MUST use URL-based identifiers to denote entities using the format/pattern: `http://linkeddata.uriburner.com/describe/?uri={url_encoded_id}`.
+            - **URL Encoding:** All URLs must be properly encoded using standard URL encoding practices to handle special characters effectively.

+            - **Results Format:**
+            - Unless otherwise specified, SPARQL query results pages should be formatted as `text/x-html+tr`.

+            - **Response Provenance:**
+            - Enhance response provenance by hyperlinking entities in query results using identifiers from the underlying knowledge graph.
+            - A citation section must be included in responses, detailing the source article denoted by a hyperlink for provenance using the identifier that denotes the source article.

+            These rules ensure that query results are not only accurate but also provide a clear and navigable path for users to explore the data further through well-structured hyperlinks.
     - **Prompt:** "How to {User's Input}"
     - **Initial Query for `?name` Index:**
         ```spasql